 I’m sure many/most of them had read the different issues of “Stuff” that I wrote & distributed across the site (on my own).

-I followed the ol’ adage of “It’s easier to receive forgiveness than get permission” and simply wrote anywhere from 8–12 single-spaced, typed pages…and distributed it to as many people as possible.
+I followed the ol’ adage of “It’s easier to receive forgiveness than ask for permission” and simply wrote anywhere from 8 to 12 single-spaced, typed pages…and distributed it to as many people as possible.

 It was kinda like this blog thingie, only _______er (fill in the blank).

-I tried my best to convey what I learned in 20-something years of Citibanking & Customer Service to those people entrusted with handing, satisfying & exceeding our customers’ needs & expectations.
+I tried my best to convey what I learned in my 25+ years of Citibanking & Customer Service to those people entrusted with handling, satisfying & exceeding our customers’ needs & expectations.